Brothers and Sisters Team

 Program Director/Lead Dog Trainer

 Deb has been active in dogs and training all her life.
 In 1986 when she was stationed in Kansas with her husband she became interested in competitive Obedience and Herding.
 She apprenticed under a NADOI instructor.
 She has worked in obedience, conformation, herding, therapy and service dogs.
-She showed Papillon dogs from 1992 until 2011.
+She started breeding and showing Papillons in 1992.
 She has served on committees as well as on the Board of the Papillon Club of America.
 In 2008 she began working with the Russian Toy.
 She is currently President of the Russian Toy Club of America.

 Deb began training both individual and group obedience classes in 1989.
 She has also worked with local rescues in Louisiana, at one time running foster care and the hot line for the local humane society which covered two parishes (counties) as well has worked rescue with breed clubs.